What is a Certificate of Origin (CO)?

-A certificate of origin or COO is a document issued by the exporter and used in international trade transactions to authenticate that the product sold or shipped was manufactured in a particular country.
+A certificate of origin or CO is a document issued by an exporter and used in international trade transactions to authenticate that the product sold or shipped was manufactured in a particular country.

 Are there any specific requirements for a certificate of origin?

 Country of Origin is a term referring to the country of manufacture, production, or growth of any article of foreign origin entering the United States.
-Some terms may apply as a result of international policy, such as NAFTA and others.
+Some terms may apply as a result of international policy, such as the USMCA and others.